RobertoPrevato/aiohttp-three-template/README.md

 The main objectives behind aiohttp-three-template are:

 * to contribute to the Python community and to pay homage to the great job done by [aiohttp developers](http://aiohttp.readthedocs.io/en/stable/).
 Their task is important because they are developing the most modern Python competitor to other event-based web servers.
-* offering a beginners' friendly introduction to web applications development: showing all the basic features of common web applications (server side rendering engine, localization strategy, authentication and authorization strategy, session management, antiforgery token validation, JS and CSS bundling and minification strategy, separation of the application into logical layers)
+* offering a beginners' friendly introduction to web applications development: showing all the basic features of common web applications (server side rendering engine with implementation of custom helpers, localization strategy, authentication and authorization strategy, session management, antiforgery token validation, JS and CSS bundling and minification strategy, support for multiple application areas, code organization into logical layers)
-* providing a ready to use project template rich in features
+* providing a ready to use project template rich in features, but not too opinionated

 ## Branches
 * [empty-project](https://github.com/RobertoPrevato/aiohttp-three-template/tree/empty-project): empty template without any authentication strategy, but including code organization and JavaScript bundling and minification strategy, LESS compilation and integration with Grunt.